xxKeoxx/hubitat/harmony/README.txt

-Hubitat Harmony is a SmartApp give users the ability to control each device by Logitech Harmony.
+Hubitat Harmony is a SmartApp that gives users the ability to control each device by Logitech Harmony.
 It works based on 'Harmony API' https://github.com/maddox/harmony-api

 This is a port from KuKu Harmony to work on the Hubitat home automation platform.